wyne-ybanez/SneakrHead/README.md

 - Stripe CSS from here: https://stripe.com/docs/stripe-js

+- Kotaro Tanaka's Eagle Golf Newsletter code and Shoe Brands Logic code repurposed for this project: https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf

+- ReadME structure from MS3 Data Centric Project: https://github.com/wyne-ybanez/PaperCut/tree/main

 ### Acknowledgements

 I would to express my gratitude to the Code Institute tutors and community for helping get this far.

 Nike's website and JD Sports Website were used as an inspiration for the design of this website.

-I would also like to acknowledge and praise the 'FP vision' project by Wrenna for inspiring the design of the e-commerce store.
+I would also like to acknowledge the 'FP vision' project by Wrenna for inspiring the design of the e-commerce store.
+I would also like to highlight Code Institute's 'Boutique Ado' project which was used as a foundation tutorial for this project.

+Finally, I would like to thank my Mother and Girlfriend for supporting me and keeping me focused during the development of this project.